 PPP Meeting Minutes

-We completed a full survey of patient opinion in September 2016.
+We previously completed a full in-house survey of patient opinion in September 2016.
 The Practice acknowledges and thanks the members of the Practice Patient Panel who helped carry this out.

 We recommend you look at the results of the ACCESS part of the survey first.
 It is important to read the introductory section carefully first, to help make sense of the results.